Published 2026-06-25 · 23 min read

 Four parallel lanes.
 No designed bridges.

 Six products, no unified user model.
 A buyer who could become an owner, then an investor, then a referrer - instead has to re-learn six separate Nawy products.
-Every cross-product moment depends on a human remembering to make it happen.
+Nawy Now surfaces as a sub-tab on compound detail pages and a filter toggle in search - present, but requiring active discovery.
+No equivalent entry point exists for Shares from the property flow.
+Every other cross-product moment depends on a human.

 First-time buyer